terence818/terence818/README.md

 - 📫 You can reach me via email at terencetee818@gmail.com.

-- 💼 Let's connect on LinkedIn: [[Your LinkedIn Profile URL]](https://www.linkedin.com/in/terence-tee-86a75b24a/).
+- 💼 Let's connect on LinkedIn: https://www.linkedin.com/in/terence-tee-86a75b24a/

 - 🐦 Follow me on Instagram: https://www.instagram.com/yiexuan.tee/